AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ## Test and validate

-* Use your experimentation framework to test key variable changes (send time, offer type, channel mix).
+* Use your experimentation framework to test key variable changes:
     * send time
     * offer type
     * channel mix